linecept/ezui/index.md

 ## Introduction

+Swiper - is the free and most modern mobile touch slider with hardware accelerated transitions and amazing native behavior.
+It is intended to be used in mobile websites, mobile web apps, and mobile native/hybrid apps.

+Swiper is not compatible with all platforms, it is a modern touch slider which is focused only on modern apps/platforms to bring the best experience and simplicity.

 You can use the [editor on GitHub](https://github.com/linecept/ezui/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.